-7. Disclosure of persons occupying managerial positions who are related to a director, CEO or substantial shareholder
+5. Disclosure of persons occupying managerial positions who are related to a director, CEO or substantial shareholder

-Pursuant to Rule 704(13) of the Listing Manual, Venture Corporation Limited confirms that there are no persons occupying a managerial position in the Company or in any of its principal subsidiaries who is a relative of a director, chief executive officer or substantial shareholder of the Company.
+Pursuant to Rule 704(13) of the Listing Manual, for the financial year ended 31 December 2022, there was no person occupying managerial position in the Bank or in any of its principal subsidiaries who is a relative of a director or chief executive officer or substantial shareholder of the Bank.